project-ryoma/ryoma/docs/reference/agent/pandas.md

 # Pandas Agent

-The Pandas agent is an Aita agent that runs on the Pandas library.
+The Pandas agent is an Ryoma agent that runs on the Pandas library.
 The Pandas agent can be used to ask questions in natural language and interact with Pandas DataFrames.

 ## Example